giovinazzo-kevin/Fiero/Fiero.Core/Fiero.Core/Resources/Scripts/README.md

 - `input`: routes input events to the current script.
   - `input:keyboard_event(Key, Type, Predicate)`: an individual route.
 Can be asserted statically, or dynamically (via `bind/3` and `unbind/3`).
+- `event`: routes custom script events to the current script and allows raising events.
+Not required to route regular system events.
+  - `subscribed/2`: asserted automatically by the `subscribe/2` directive; enables scripts to send and receive custom events by recycling the system event mechanism.
+  - `raise/3`: built-in used to raise events.
+Can raise both system events and custom script events.